-3 This course will introduce the principles of genetics including inheritance, human genetics, and molecular genetics.
+This course will introduce the principles of genetics including inheritance, human genetics, and molecular genetics.
 The course will also focus on the role of DNA in agriculture, medicine, and technology.
 The ethical implications of genetic technology will also be discussed.
 This course is not intended for science majors.
-Prerequisite: ENG 101

-BIO 177 Evolution
+Evolution

 Evolution is presented as a unifying concept in biology.
 Topics include evolutionary mechanisms, earth history, and cosmological theories.
 The history of major groups of plants and animals is discussed as well as the reason for the present distribution of organisms.
 Three hours of lecture per week.
-Prerequisite: BIO 121 or equivalent

-Nutrition & Human Development 3 This course will examine nutrition throughout the human life cycle.
+Nutrition and Human Development 3

+This course will examine nutrition throughout the human life cycle.
 Nutrition during periconception, pregnancy, lactation, childhood, adolescence and adulthood will be reviewed.
 The course will also examine nutrition in public health in both the developed and developing world.
 Prerequisite: BIO 111 or permission of instructor